-KIS Finance are independent bridging loan brokers who specialise in providing auction finance.
+KIS Finance are independent bridging loan brokers who specialise in providing fast auction finance.

 Auction finance is a type of bridging loan facility that can be used to fund property purchases at auction.
 These can be residential or commercial properties, land and also properties in a poor state of repair and in need of renovation.

-A bridging loan is a short-term, property backed funding facility.
-Bridging loans can be arranged quickly which makes them a fast and effective solution to auction purchases where you are given a shorter timeframe to complete.
+A bridging loan is a short-term, property backed finance facility that can be arranged very quickly, making them an effective solution to funding auction purchases where you are given a short timeframe to complete.

-With traditional auctions this is just 28 days, and for online auctions you are given 56 days.
+With traditional auctions this is usually just 28 days, whereas for online auctions you are normally given 56 days.